CapnKitten/Translucence/README.md

  - `--messages-color` - The background color for messages.
 Default: `rgba(0,0,0, 0.4)`
  - `--messages-radius` - The border radius for messages.
 Default: `8px`
  - `--mention-color` - The border and glow color for mentioned messages.
 Default: `#d73d3d`
+ - `--mention-alt` - The border and glow color for highlighted messages that aren't mentions.
+Default: `#5274e9`

 #### Textareas and inputs
  - `--textarea-color` - The background color for any textareas and inputs.
 Default: `0,0,0`